Aston: History

 In 1911 the civil parish had a population of 219,082.
 On 1 April 1912 the parish was abolished and merged with Birmingham.
-Old buildings which became popular within Aston included the Aston Hippodrome and the Bartons Arms public house.
+Old buildings which became popular within Aston included the Aston Hippodrome and the Bartons Arms pub.
 Gospel Hall on Park Lane was opened in 1892 and demolished in the 1970s to be rebuilt at the top of Park Lane in 1979.
 The original hall had a seating capacity of 73.
 Another meeting place was the Ellen Knox Memorial Hall which was next door to the Midland Vinegar Brewery.
 The brewery was owned by the Midland Brewery Company was built around 1877.
 It was located on Upper Thomas Street.
 The brewery was a three-storey brick building with rounded corners, semi-circular windows and a slated roof.
 Other industry that was located in Aston include the Premier Motor Works which produced cars during the early 20th century.
 The works were situated at the junction of Aston Road and Dartmouth Street.
 On Miller Street was a tramcar depot which had a storage capacity of 104 tramcars.
 It opened in 1904 latterly being operated by the City of Birmingham Tramways Company Ltd on behalf of the Urban District Council before formally passing to Birmingham Corporation Tramways on 1 January 1912.